-March 2020 marks the 54th anniversary of the flight of Gemini 8, the 51st anniversary of Apollo 9, and the 50th anniversary of Apollo 13.
+March 2020 marks the 54th anniversary of the flight of Gemini 8, the 51st anniversary of Apollo 9, and in April we mark the 50th anniversary of Apollo 13.

 OK, fess up.
 Unless you are a science and space nerd (like me), you didn’t know any of that did you?

 Quick recap for the non-nerds in the audience: Gemini 8 and Apollo 9 were test flights in preparation for the July 1969 moon landing.
 Apollo 13 was a disaster in deep space and was chronicled in a Tom Hanks movie.
 Oh and, by the way, Neil Armstrong, who was the first person to walk on the moon, was the commander of Gemini 8.

 Dates in the history of space flight may sometimes get lost in history, but space terms stick around in our language.
 Although they are not always used correctly.